gauri0203/Image-to-Speech/README.md

 # 🖼️Image to Speech GenAI Tool Using LLM 🌟♨️
-AI tool that generates an Audio short story based on the context of an uploaded image by prompting a GenAI LLM model, Hugging Face AI models together with OpenAI &amp; LangChain.
-Deployed on Streamlit & Hugging Space Cloud Separately.
+AI tool that generates an Audio short story based on the context of an uploaded image by prompting a GenAI LLM model, Hugging Face AI models together with Ollama &amp; LangChain.
+Deployed on Streamlit.

 ## 🏆Approach
 An app that uses Hugging Face AI models to generate text from an image, which then generates audio from the text.